-The majority of the school building is wheelchair friendly, although we do have two double mobile classrooms that have steps only access.
-Disabled parking is available at the front of the school and there is a disabled toilet in the main building.
+The majority of the school building is wheelchair friendly.
+Disabled parking is available at the front of the school and there is a disabled toilet in the main building as well as in the hall building.

 If adaptations are needed parents are encouraged to be involved in the choices made.
 Advice given by other services, to help any adaptations or equipment be used as successfully as possible, is followed by staff.
 We have an 'Accessibility Policy' which explains exactly how we aim to make the school as accessible as possible.